 Your How It Works and/or Getting Started pages are one of the first in depth introductions you can make to your potential buyers.
 You want to make a good impression – and above all else, highlight the ease of use and functionality of your product or service.

 Keep in mind: If someone navigates to this page, they’re likely unfamiliar with what you do.
 Because video is such an effective method of communication, it’s one of the best ways to show exactly what your product does, how it works, or what it takes to get the process started.

 Think of this page as a jumping off point.
 You’re educating your visitors in the hope that they’ll convert.
 You might want to showcase unique features or benefits or a concise statement about your brand mission, but your main goal should be convincing the user to take that next crucial step.

 Car sharing network Zipcar does this beautifully, embedding an animated video on their Get Started page that introduces what Zipcar is and how it works.
 It doesn’t autoplay – allowing the user to press play, watch the video, and then scroll to find out more.

 This isn’t an exhaustive list by any means.
 Your site is bound to have other pages and more brand or product-specific pages than what we covered.
-Be creative and think about how video can help you accomplish your marketing goals on these unique pages.
+Be creative and think about how video advertising and distribution can help you accomplish your marketing goals on these unique pages.

 And don’t forget to A/B test every video placement!
 Video is great, but if you’ve got a super simple page with one CTA and one goal, it’s possible a video could detract from that goal.
 You won’t know for sure until you test it.
 If you can, try testing placement on the page (above the fold vs. below the fold), video size, description, and more.
 These details could make a huge difference in performance, so don’t necessarily think video is a detractor if you don’t see the results you want right away.